 In contrast to the previous conditions, it is not immediately clear how this condition can be decided in time polynomial in the size of the ILTA.
-One possibility is to reduce this problem to the emptiness problem for Büchi tree automata.
+The proposed solution is to reduce this problem to the emptiness problem for Büchi tree automata, which is done in the following lemma.

-Proposition 3.12 For a given ILTA A we can decide in polynomial time whether it has uncountably many runs or not.
+Lemma 7.
+For a given ILTA A we can decide in polynomial time whether it has uncountably many runs or not.